TheMysticSword/MysticsItems/README.md

 Other sounds made with sfxia by rxi (https://rxi.itch.io/sfxia)

 ### Changelog
+#### 1.1.2:
+* Treasure Map:
+    * Excavation Time: ~~60s (-10s per stack)~~ ⇒ 120s (-40s per stack)
+    * Changed tier to red
+    * Now spawns a legendary chest instead of giving a gold reward
+* Spine Implant:
+    * Armor: ~~5 (+5 per stack)~~ ⇒ 10 (+10 per stack)
+* Relentless Vendetta:
+    * Buff Duration (same stage death): ~~2s~~ ⇒ 2s (+0.5s per stack)
+* Contraband Gunpowder:
+    * Damage: ~~200% (+150% per stack)~~ ⇒ 250% (+200% per stack)
+    * Radius: ~~8m (+1.5m per stack)~~ ⇒ 8m (+1.6m per stack)
+    * Powder flasks now drop on kill with 100% chance instead of dropping on hit with 7% chance
+    * Powder flasks no longer roll down the ground, and disappear after 60 seconds instead of 10
+    * Reduced explosion visuals
+* Now compatible with ItemStats
+* Nuclear Accelerator now causes you to emit particles to indicate its' activity, emitting more particles the more speed increase you have
+* Temporarily removed the character item system until more items are added
+* Relentless Vendetta SFX will no longer play from deaths of allies that spawned on the same stage
+* Fixed Treasure Map and Rift Lens working in Hidden Realms
+* Fixed Timely Execution causing a crash for clients on death
+* Fixed Timely Execution visual animations not being networked
 #### 1.1.1:
 * Fixed Wirehack Wrench and Crystallized World not working without DebugToolkit
 * Fixed Proximity Nanobots triggering even if you don't have the item in your inventory